RasaHQ/rasa/docs/user-guide/connectors/slack.rst

 You need to supply a ``credentials.yml`` with the following content:

-- The ``slack_channel`` is the target your bot posts to.
+- The ``slack_channel`` is a channel that the bot will listen to for messages in addition to direct messages and app mentions, i.e. "@app_name".
   This can be a channel or an individual person.
-You can leave out the argument to post DMs to the bot.

 - Use the entry for ``Bot User OAuth Access Token`` in the "OAuth & Permissions" tab as your ``slack_token``.
 It should start